 Delete VM Retire Virtual Machines to free up resources and reclaim licenses for re-use.

-Automatically builds and executes the necessary VMware vSphere interactions without the user having to write or understand PowerShell
+The Key capabilities added to your Runbook Studio solution include: Automatically builds and executes the necessary VMware vSphere interactions without the user having to write or understand PowerShell

 Simplifies Runbook design by automatically mapping vSphere properties to input properties, filters, and published data items